AvshiSha/Analysis_of-_unrecognized_User_Requests_Avshi/README.md

 - Selects a few representative requests from each group.
 - Assigns an intuitive name to each cluster based on common phrases.
 - Saves the results in a JSON file.
-- Optionally compares the results with a reference solution.

 ## Installation
 ### Requirements